 Shrink Wrap Roofing

 Shrink wrap roofing is another popular temporary roofing solution.
 This lightweight, waterproof, and cost-effective material is easy to install and can be used in a variety of applications.
 It is cost-effective, quick to install, and practical, making it an attractive option for many construction projects.
+Cranes can be used for installation, but alternative methods like a rolling system are also available when crane access is not feasible, showcasing the adaptability of shrink wrap roofing for different structural needs.

 However, employing a shrink wrap roof is typically limited to roofs with short spans and necessitates the need for extra scaffolding access.
 This increases costs and requires construction away from the surfaces that need to be repaired and safeguarded.